apache/tvm/docs/dev/relay_pass_infra.rst

 recommended to be fulfilled first.
 This pass, hence, is an ideal candidate for ``SequentialPass``.

-The following code shows how individual passes in a sequential pass is invoked.
+The following code shows how individual passes in a sequential pass are invoked.
 Essentially, we sequentially execute each pass in a sequential pass using the order that they were appended to the pass list.